A Losing Streak

-"A Losing Streak" is the third episode of series 2 of the BBC sitcom, Only Fools and Horses.
+"A Losing Streak" is the third episode of series 2 of the BBC sitcom Only Fools and Horses.
 It was first broadcast on 4 November 1982.
 In the episode, Del Boy plays a high-stakes game of poker with Boycie.
 Also, this is the only episode in the series in which Boycie serves as an antagonist.

 Synopsis

 Del Boy, Rodney, and Grandad are making cheap perfume to earn additional income after Del has been losing a lot of money in a series of poker games with Boycie, which Del attributes to a "losing streak".
 Grandad shows Del a double-headed coin that he got off a Scottish man during the war, and advises Del to use it against Boycie.
-According to Grandad, the man said: "I want you to have something to remember me by, Trotter.
-Take me lucky coin."

 Later, at The Nag's Head, the Trotter Brothers and Trigger talk about Del's bad luck until Boycie walks in.
 Del challenges him to a winner-takes-all poker game at 8:30pm at Nelson Mandela House, much to Rodney's disapproval.
 But first, Del and Boycie have a bet on the next customer who walks in ordering a pint or not.
 A large Irishman enters and orders a dry Martini and a slim line tonic, thus costing Del £20.
 Del tries to get his money back by flipping the double-headed coin for it, but Boycie calls heads.

 Del explains to Rodney the reason why he has to play the poker game: Rodney does not remember the day their father Reg left home after their mother Joan died, because he was only an infant at the time.
-Del came home that evening and found that Reg had packed his bags and abandoned them.
+Del came home that evening and found out Reg had packed his bags and abandoned them.
 He left them with nothing, and stole Rodney's piggy bank and Del's birthday cake.
 The only thing that Reg did not get was the money Joan had left her sons, because Del hid it.
-From that day forward, Del swore that he would never run away from anything in his life, and that is why he has to play the poker game with Boycie.
+From that day forward, Del swore he would never run away from anything in his life, and that is why he has to play the poker game with Boycie.